yclas/documentation/2013-08-22-how-to-add-locations.md

 **Locations** make possible to segregate ads appearing in your classifieds by the place/city.
 Thanks to this users of the site can narrow their search only for the ads around their geographical territory.

+**Warning:** _We do not recommend adding more than 1000 locations if you use shared hosting.
+Otherwise, your website will work very slow._

 #### **How to add locations?**

 + **Quick method:**<br>